mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 Now let's talk about error handling and the different errors that i have presented above.
 We can't do much when a user is unknown or his secret is not valid.
 Assume that we currently have a hard time with our infrastructure.
 Therefore different services are unfortunately down very often.
 So we are getting very often a `ServiceUnavailable` Error.
 Our method should handle this error case and just return the `DefaultHomePage` object.
 This default page provides basic functionality so our users can do at least something.

 If you have not dealt with Scalaz before the following code may look very strange to you.
 The `\/` is the "name" of the type.
 This type has two possible subtypes: `-\/` (called left) and `\/-` (called right).
 Just look at the position of the `-` and you will know whether it is right or left.
-By convention the left subtype is reserved for errors.<br/>
+By convention the left subtype is reserved for errors.
+With `\/.left` and `\/.right` we can create instances of this type.<br/>

 We extend our implementation to analyze the result of the for comprehension before returning something.
-We pattern match the result to see wether it's a successful right result.
-If so we just return it.
-But if it is a left result and the contained error is `ServiceUnavailable` we provide the `DefaultHomePage` as a fallback instead.
-All other errors are returned unchanged.
+We pattern match the result to check wether it's a left instance containing an `ServiceUnavailable` error.
+If so we provide the `DefaultHomePage` as a fallback.
+All other cases are returned unchanged (successful results and other errors).

 {% highlight scala %}
 def homePageForUser(userId: String, secret: String): \/[MyError, Page] = {